COVID-19 Resource Center

 Pre-testicular Infertility

 Pre-testicular infertility is typically associated with hormone production.
 Often, problems originate in the pituitary gland, a pea-sized structure in the brain that releases hormones into the bloodstream.
-If the pituitary gland is underproductive in a male, then his gonads (testicles) may not receive luteinizing hormone (LH) and follicle-stimulating hormone (FSH), which are essential for reproduction.
+If the pituitary gland is underproductive in a male, then the gonads (testicles) may not receive luteinizing hormone (LH) and follicle-stimulating hormone (FSH), which are essential for reproduction.

 Finally, taking supplemental testosterone can shut down the pituitary gland’s production of reproductive hormones.

-“When the brain sees high levels of testosterone in a man’s system, the pituitary gland will decrease production of LH and FSH, so his testicles won’t get the signal to make testosterone or sperm.
-Since testosterone production in the testicle itself is very important for sperm production, this can cause infertility,” says Dr. Halpern.
-“Taking testosterone may cause temporary, and in some cases permanent, infertility.”
+"When the brain sees high levels of testosterone in a man's system, the pituitary gland will decrease production of LH and FSH, so testicles won't get the signal to make testosterone or sperm.
+Since testosterone production in the testicle itself is very important for sperm production, this can cause infertility," says Dr. Brannigan.
+"Taking testosterone may cause temporary, and in some cases permanent, infertility."

-A hormonal intervention to balance the reproductive hormones in a man’s system and optimize sperm production is often the first line of treatment for pre-testicular infertility caused by hormones.
+A hormonal intervention to balance male reproductive hormones and optimize sperm production is often the first line of treatment for pre-testicular infertility caused by hormones.

 Post-testicular Infertility